 If you have sensors with a fixed voltage or a voltage that is always below 500, then you want to check the wiring to the sensor.

 This could relate to a problem in the fuel system, as in the exhaust gases are actually lean or rich due to a failure of a fuel system component.

 A few examples would be a leaky fuel injector, a misfire condition, vacuum leaks, or even a plugged air filter.

 So to clarify my point, if you set an oxygen sensor code this does not always indicate that the oxygen sensor needs to be replaced.

 What the oxygen sensor code will for sure indicate is that check engine light diagnosis is necessary.

 When to replace O2 sensors

 Again, this does not mean that the car parts need to be replaced.
 But it is an indication that the operation should be checked carefully.
 The Actron 9180 is an entry-level tool for diy auto mechanics and has an oxygen sensor test.
-You can see a review of the actron 9180 automotive scan tool here.

 On some occasions I have pulled an oxygen sensor code from the computer and then when I connected my scan tool found a fixed voltage value.
 When I run into this the first thing I do is a physical inspection of the oxygen sensor itself.